sparkfun/SparkFun_VR_IMU_Breakout_BNO086_QWIIC/docs/hardware_hookup.md

 Before connecting, make sure to add a solder jumper on PS0 and PS1 to configure the board for SPI protocol as stated earlier in the Hardware Overview.

+!!! note
+    As of v1.0.3, the I/O pins have also been changed for the CS, reset, interrupt pins!
+Make sure to adjust your connections accordingly.

 <div style="text-align: center;">
     <table>
         <tr>